diabolical-ninja/VSCode-Setup/readme.md

 ### Desired Extensions

-In `vscode_setup.sh` populate the array with your favourite extensions, noting to adhere to the format of {author}.{package name}, eg for [Microsoft Python](https://marketplace.visualstudio.com/items?itemName=ms-python.python) extension it would be: `"ms-python.python"`
+In `vscode_setup.sh` populate the array with your favourite extensions, noting to adhere to the format of {author}.{package name}, eg for the [Microsoft Python](https://marketplace.visualstudio.com/items?itemName=ms-python.python) extension it would be: `"ms-python.python"`

 Note, the extension name is available from the `itemName` in the marketplace URL, eg https://marketplace.visualstudio.com/items?itemName=ms-python.python